shawna-p/RenPy-Achievements/README.md

     `hidden=True, hide_description=False` -> The name is ???, the description is not hidden.
     `hidden=False, hide_description=True` -> The name is not hidden, the description is ???
     `hidden=True` -> the name and description are ???
+    You can also set `hide_description` to a string, in which case that string will be shown as the description before the achievement has been granted e.g. `hide_description=_("A certain someone wants to see you...")`

 ### Regular Methods